Donald Oborowsky: History

 Oborowsky has had a long history of governance and leadership roles with post-secondary educational institutions.
 He was named as a member of the Business Advisory Council of the Alberta School of Business, located within the University of Alberta.
 He was also a member of the Board of Governors of the Northern Alberta Institute of Technology from 2002 to 2008, and is identified as one of the institution's "Top 50 Alumni".

 In 2007, at the age of fifty-eight, Oborowsky wrote the examinations to complete his long interrupted carpentry apprenticeship and obtained his Red Seal certificate.

 Oborowsky's philanthropic activities include initial and ongoing support of the Alberta Diabetes Foundation.
-He also contributed $1 million to establish the Waiward Centre for Steel Technologies at the Northern Alberta Institute of Technology.
+He, with others, also contributed $1 million to establish the Waiward Centre for Steel Technologies at the Northern Alberta Institute of Technology.